takshitheady/straininsightsfinal/docs/04_Edge_Functions_InDepth.md

         apiVersion: '2023-10-16', // Or your target API version
         httpClient: Stripe.createFetchHttpClient(),
     });
+    // Note: For production, STRIPE_SECRET_KEY must be the live secret key from Stripe.
     ```
 -   **Supabase Client**: For database interactions, functions might use the Supabase client, often with a service role key for elevated privileges if necessary.